MalaiarasuGRaj/react-webpage/README.md

-# React Webpage (Vite + React)
+# React Webpage (Vite + React + React Router)

-A modern, responsive single-page company landing site built with React and Vite.
-Sections include Hero, About, Services, Portfolio, Testimonials, and Contact (with client-side validation).
+A modern, responsive multi-page company website built with React, Vite, and React Router.
+Dedicated pages include Home, About, Services, Portfolio (with detail), Testimonials, Careers (with detail), Contact (with validation), and Legal.

 ## Quick Start